-- 1. Add Health will set a release date for the new data in consultation with the Investigator.
-The period for which this cleaning will occur will be determined by how many variables are included in the Ancillary Study and Add Health staff available to work on the data cleaning and deductive disclosure risk.
+- 1. Once approval to disseminate is received from the Ancillary Study Investigator, a tentative release date will be set for the new data.
+The timeframe for release will be determined by the number of variables included in the ancillary dataset and the availability of Add Health staff to work on the deductive disclosure risk review.
 Other projects waiting for review will also impact the scheduling of a new project.
-Data files will not be sent to the Security Management Team for ID transformation unless there is Add Health staff available to work on the files. - 2.
-Add Health will target a release date of six to twelve months from the receipt of the initial linked file from the security management team for datasets containing fewer than 50 variables.
-The release schedule and process for larger files will be negotiated with the Investigator. - 3.
-Once the data are completely documented and the final file is created, the data are ready to be released to all Add Health community. - 4.
-The determination of what is included in the released file is made by Add Health and the Investigator with the Add Health PI having the final say.
-At this point, the Investigator returns the working file and destroys all electronic copies. - 5.
-Add Health notifies the Ancillary Study Investigator of the final release date one week before the announcement is made on the Add Health list server to the users. - 6.
+Data files will not be sent to the Security Management Team for ID transformation unless there is Add Health staff available to work on the files.
+The Add Health team makes the definitive decision about the final release date of the Ancillary Study datasets. - 2.
+The determination of what is included in the released file is made in collaboration with the Ancillary Study Investigator and their team.
+The Add Health Director/PI may assist in making decisions if needed. - 3.
+At the point of dissemination, the Ancillary Study Investigator returns the working data file and/or destroys all electronic copies. - 4.
 A copy of the released file is made available to the Investigator at the same time as it is made available to Add Health users.
-The Investigator agrees to use only data from the released file for analysis and submitted manuscripts. - 7.
+The Investigator agrees to use only data from the released file for analysis and submitted manuscripts.
 All presentations and submitted manuscripts must be based on the final released file.
-Manuscripts cannot be submitted for publication before the release date of the final file.
-The Add Health team makes the concluding decision about the final release date of the Ancillary Study datasets.
+For contextual data studies, manuscripts cannot be submitted for publication before the release date of the final file while studies utilizing biospecimens are entitled to a one-year proprietary period.